The Complete Responsible Gambling Guide

 • Only make bets with the sums you are ready to lose.
 Not that casinos are only about losing.
 They are not, but let’s be honest - losing is inevitable at some point.
 Even professional card players lose from time to time, regardless of their skills.
 So, make yourself a separate e-wallet or card with funds you can afford to lose betting, and when these funds are over, stop playing.

 • Don’t chase wins if you have already won.
 One win is enough.
 Even if you believe it is your lucky day, in reality, you can lose all the money won if you continue betting.
-So, drop playing if you lose repeatedly, and if you win - stop playing as well.
+So, stop playing if you begin losing repeatedly, and if you are winning, stop playing as well.

 • Unsubscribe from the casinos’ marketing newsletters, and avoid exclusive promotion deals where possible.
 Keep in mind that, in reality, the fewer bonuses and promotions you use, the more chances you have to win real money.
 This is because dealing with the bonuses’ terms and conditions demands way more gambling activity than when you bet only with your own funds.

-• Use responsible gambling tools.
-Set deposit limits, bets limits, and/or losses limits.
+• Use responsible gambling tools offered by casinos.
+Set deposit limits, bet limits, and/or loss limits.
 Remember to bet only with the money you can afford to lose, and keep the activity fun and exciting instead of piling on your hopelessness.

 Gambling Addiction Resources for Canada